RHIT-CSSE/csse332/labs/cow/index.md

 }
 ```

+**It is absolutely crucial that you understand how this function works for you
+to be able to continue on with this lab, so please ask questions about it
+before you move on.**

 ## Implementation: Mapping the Parent's Pages Without Copy

 Your first task in this lab is to modify the `uvmcopy` function to create